nurkensultan/numerical_methods/homework/hw3/README.md

 Output data:
 1) test.ans - function values on the new grid

-Programs generate and solve linear equations (n*n sized) until its execution time reaches 1 second.
+Programs generate and solve linear equations (n x n sized) until its execution time reaches 1 second.
 Also they compare solutions with numpy methods, build graphs of code execution time.

-How to launch code: $ python3 <name>.py
+How to launch code: $ python3 *name*.py